FundsToVotes/FundsToVotes-web/README.md

 ## Backend/Serverside Code

 We have a separate (currently private) repository for our backend/serverside code.
 It is hosted on an Amazon Web Services (AWS) EC2 instance.

+## Project File Architecture

+These are the main files for our website and what they do:

+- 'App.js' : Defines the routing for our site, also responsible for calling the header and footer components
+- 'LandingPage.js' : Creates the page users first see with the Search bar and calls the 'GoogleAPI.js' file if the user presses the search button.
+The inputted address is sent to the 'GoogleAPI.js' file when the search button is pressed.
+- 'GoogleAPI.js' : Responsible for calling the Google Civic Information API and creating a list of Congress members for the inputted address.
+When a representative is selected, the 'RepresentativeDetails.js' file is called sending information from the Google API about the selected representative
+- 'RepresentativeDetails.js' : Builds the page sharing the Voting Records, Top 10 Funding Industries, and Independent Expenditures of the selected representative by using representative information to make API calls.
+Makes API calls to ProPublica Congress API, ProPublica Campaign Finance API, and indirectly calls OpenSecrets through a backend fetch statement.